dechamps/FlexASIO/src/README.md

 FlexASIO uses a CMake "superbuild" system (in `/src`) to automatically build the [tinytoml][] and [PortAudio][] dependencies before building FlexASIO itself.
-These dependencies are pulled in as git submodules; make sure to run `git submodule update --init`.
+These dependencies are pulled in as git submodules.

 If you want to handle the dependencies yourself, you can build FlexASIO in isolation from `/src/flexasio`.